Stephen Sondheim: Lin-Manuel Miranda

-Around 2008, Sondheim approached Lin-Manuel Miranda to work with him translating West Side Story lyrics into Spanish for an upcoming Broadway revival.
-Miranda then approached Sondheim with his new project Hamilton, then called The Hamilton Mixtape, which Sondheim gave notes on.
-Sondheim was originally wary of the project, saying he was "worried that an evening of rap might get monotonous".
-But he believed Miranda's attention to, and respect for, good rhyming made it work.
+Around 2008, Sondheim approached Lin-Manuel Miranda to work with him on translating West Side Storys lyrics into Spanish for an upcoming Broadway revival.
+Miranda later showed Sondheim his project The Hamilton Mixtape, which Sondheim gave notes on.
+Sondheim was originally wary of the project, but he believed Miranda's attention to and respect for good rhyming made it work.
+In an interview, Sondheim called Hamilton a "breakthrough":At some point, Lin-Manuel started telling me about Hamilton, which, back then, was called The Hamilton Mixtape.
+He sent me lyrics printed out, and recordings of the songs.
+This raised obvious red flags: I worried that an evening of rap might get monotonous; I thought the rhythm might become relentless.